• Skip to primary navigation

 4. Feast Plugin

-With the change to the block editor and eventually the "full site editor", we've had to rewrite how the sites were built to adapt to this new setup.
+With the change to the block editor and eventually the "full site editor", we've had to rewrite how the themes were built to adapt to this new setup.
 While doing this, we've implemented more modern best practices for SEO and accessibility and created an overall better user experience.

 See the Feast Plugin Setup for instructions on doing it yourself, or hire us to create it with the White Glove services.